7 ways to make your business more environmentally friendly

 This might not be a move that actually makes your operations greener, but it is a way of reducing your carbon footprint.
 There’s no way you can completely eradicate your carbon footprint – there’s always some aspect of your business that is going to result in an increase of carbon emissions, but you can help to reduce it by donating to an organisation that reduces its effects.

 For example, we at EcoSpeed donate 10% of all our profits to the Lancashire Wildlife Trust, who carry out essential work purchasing and restoring local nature reserves, peat bogs and mosslands.
-Our partnership began at the end of 2017, and since then our contributions have gone towards restoring mossland habitats with an absorption value of 1827 tonnes of carbon.
+Since the end of 2017, our contributions have gone towards restoring mossland habitats with an absorption value of 1827 tonnes of carbon.
 Of course, our business still produces carbon emissions, but by donating towards the restoration of heavily carbon absorbent land, we’ve reduced our footprint.

 7. Reduce your paper wastage